wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 I recommend that, at this point, you load several libraries and packages.

-First, you will need the Jupyter Resource packages to get the Jupyter notebooks running.
+First, you will need the Jupyter Resource packages to run the Jupyter notebooks.

 * [Jupyter Notebooks, and JupyterLab](https://jupyter.org) and [IPython](https://ipython.org) environments
   * These are the jupyter, jupyterlab, and notebook packages.
-This will also include the IPython interactive python environment
+This will also include the IPython interactive Python environment

 Then you can install (or reinstall) the following basic "must-have" packages for working in data science.